Yellow background with a pattern of hexagons in various sizes and shades of yellow.

 • Simplify visual noise by removing redundant graphs, that is also shown in each goal page.

-• Ensure contributions are always visible when a result is opened
+• Show contributions inline when a result is opened

 • Improve tab design